Trequetrum/hanabi-show/README.md

 Hanabi Show is a platform for learning how to program by working with basic shapes/animations and hopefully learning to build up complex pictures and animations.
 To really shine, this would require a lot more polish and documentation.
 I'm sure some of this could be simplified too.

+A beginner-level programming task might be to animate a sun that shoots out little rays, a robot waving to the user, or a firework show (the namesake of this repository).
+An intermediate animation might involve something that changes directions when it detects a colision (something like a bouncy-ball or rhoomba).

 Currently, there's only one `Renderer` (*Tk*) implemented.
-TK may not be the best choice as Tk is designed with UI and not with animations in mind.
-You can't pre-render or update in chunks.
+TK may not be the best choice as it is designed with UI and not with animation in mind.
+You can't pre-render or update in chunks/batches.
+I used Tk because I figured I'd start with libraries that python advertises as standard (tkinter used to ship with python).
+Implementing a renderer (it's just a class) with Pyglet might be a good learning project (somewhere between beginner and intermediate difficulty, if I had to hazard a guess).
+Writing a renderer using Pyglet's Shapes and Graphics will considerably outperform tkinter.

 The two classes worth noting are `Animation` and `Picture`.
 If you subclass `Animation`, the renderer can render it for you.
 If you subclass `Picture`, then `AnimationBuilder` should be able to animate any attributes of the new class (and because `AnimationBuilder` is an `Animation`), the rest comes for free again.

+See `main.py` and examples.py for some examples!

 ### Some Technical Details